 Applications received during the summer will be handled individually, and admission decisions will be made as soon as possible based on available openings.

 We believe strongly that children who attend Bridgeview Montessori School are well on their way to becoming lifelong, independent learners.
 We also hope to make learning at our school a reality for as many children as possible.
 And although we believe that families bear the primary responsibility for financing this education, we do currently offer a need-based financial aid program.
 Our financial aid program exists to help assure that any admitted student with demonstrated financial need will have the opportunity to attend Bridgeview Montessori School.
-Click to learn more about the financial aid process.

 Policy on Nondiscrimination